tpm2-software/tpm2-pytss/docs/index.rst

 This project provides access to the ``tpm2-tss`` Enhanced System API (ESAPI).

-Direct bindings are provided via SWIG.
+Direct bindings are provided via `CFFI <https://cffi.readthedocs.io/en/latest/>`_.
 However, we've abstracted things a bit so you'll have to write less code.

 To view the functions in the Enhanced System API go to https://trustedcomputinggroup.org/specifications-public-review/